zj9495/transmission-client/README.md

 # Introduction

-🚧 A modern web client for [Transmission](https://github.com/transmission/transmission), built with React， Material-UI and Typescript.
+🚧 A modern web client for [Transmission](https://github.com/transmission/transmission), built with React, Material-UI and Typescript.

 # Features